 Sam Stearns, Deacon

 Sam Stearns has been serving at St. Mary’s since we opened the doors under our new name in 1989.
 He was ordained Deacon in 1997.
 Besides serving at the altar, Sam’s ministry is mainly in the areas of pastoral care and Bible study.
 His recent Bible discussion notes can be found at SamsBibleNotes.com.
 Anyone wishing to subscribe to the Sunday notes may email Sam at firstname.lastname@example.org.

 Lindsay Jewett, Office Administrator

-I was born in Orange County, California, and I moved to Albuquerque, New Mexico, in 2005.
+I was born in Orange, California, and I moved to Albuquerque, New Mexico, in 2005.
 I moved here with my parents and children.
 I have three grown kids, a boy that is 19 years old and twin girls that are 17 years old.
 I graduated with honors from CNM in August of 2016 with my Office Assistant certificate.
 I am currently a student at CNM and working to graduate in Office Technology in the spring of 2018.
 I look forward to working here many years, and I feel honored to be part of the staff.

 Anne Mallory, Senior Warden; Liaison for Christian Education